 “Scott and Lisa Niedermayer are true champions to CureDuchenne,” said Debra Miller, founder and CEO of CureDuchenne.
 “They are compassionate and supportive of CureDuchenne’s focused efforts to fund promising research to find a cure for this devastating disease.
 Based on scientific knowledge, Duchenne could become treatable for this generation of boys.
 We just need the funding to make it happen now.”

-Wells Fargo is a title sponsor and PIMCO is a supporting sponsor of the Champions to CureDuchenne Newport Beach Gala.
-Tables for 10 are $2,500 and individual tickets are $250.
-They may be purchased by registering at www.cureduchenne.org or by calling CureDuchenne at 949-872-2552.
+Wells Fargo is a supporting sponsor of the Champions to CureDuchenne Newport Beach Gala.
+Individual tickets cost $350 and tables of eight cost $2,500.
+Tickets can be purchased here or by calling CureDuchenne at 949-872-2552.

 CureDuchenne is a national nonprofit organization located in Newport Beach, Calif., dedicated to finding a cure for Duchenne, the most common and most lethal form of muscular dystrophy.
 As the leading genetic killer of young boys, Duchenne affects more than 300,000 boys worldwide.
 CureDuchenne has garnered international attention for its efforts to raise funds and awareness for Duchenne through venture philanthropy.
 With the help of CureDuchenne’s distinguished international panel of Scientific Advisors, funds raised by CureDuchenne support the most promising research aimed at treating and curing Duchenne.
 To date, seven CureDuchenne research projects have made their way into human clinical trials – a unique accomplishment as few health-related nonprofits have been successful in being a catalyst for human clinical trials.